Cuts

 • Do not put any kind of ointment, cream, or lotion over the area.
 This can make the adhesive fall off too soon.
 Do not use hydrogen peroxide or alcohol, which can slow healing.

-Cuts left open: When to call
+Cuts (lacerations): When to call

 Call your doctor now or seek immediate medical care if:

-• You have new pain, or your pain gets worse.
+• Your child has new pain, or the pain gets worse.

 • The cut starts to bleed, and blood soaks through the bandage.
 Oozing small amounts of blood is normal.

-• You have symptoms of infection, such as:
+• Your child has symptoms of infection, such as:

 • Increased pain, swelling, warmth, or redness around the cut.